machine-gun-dg/faqtest/README.md

 <br>4.1) In some case performance detriments can be accepted (online maps)
 <br>4.2) In some other cases performance detriment will not be acceptable (chain of batch).
 In such cases it may be required some re-engineering of the migrated applications (e.g cursors)

+### Would you recommend REDIS as purely in memory or with a persistent configuration?
+Suggested approach favors using in-memory processing for both Transaction Processing and batch workloads for optimal performance.
+However, if there's a requirement for JCL queues in batch processing to be recoverable after a system crash, then a persistent storage approach should be chosen for those batch operations to ensure data durability.
+More details below.
+<br>**In-Memory Redis:**
+<br>Pros: It's the fastest option because there's no disk activity, and it's simpler to set up and manage.
+<br>Con: The main downside is that all data is lost if Redis crashes.
+For our specific use: data loss isn't an issue.
+Redis primarily holds CICS “shared memory” elements like temporary data like map displays or terminal details.
+If Redis crashes, users just need to reconnect.
+<br>**Persistent Redis:**
+<br>Pros Data can be recovered after a crash.
+This may have a sense if JES Qs needs to be resumed after a crash
+<br>Con: It has some performance overhead due to disk operations.
+(Given our context, the benefit of data recovery is less critical.)

 [Go Back](#FAQ_Index)